 Sea Gull Island, at the southern end of the Chesapeake Bay Bridge Tunnel, is a good place to view the bridge without having to pay to go on it.
 They have a...

-The cost for cars on the Chesapeake Bay Bridge Tunnel is $12 one way (passenger car, pick-up truck, panel truck, station wagon, motorcycle, and minibus/van with 15 or less seating capacity).
+The cost for cars on the Chesapeake Bay Bridge Tunnel is $13 one way off-peak (passenger car, pick-up truck, panel truck, station wagon, motorcycle, and minibus/van with 15 or less seating capacity).
+The peak hour price is $15.

 The Chesapeake Bay Bridge Tunnel accepts EZ Pass, so you can just wave your pass and zoom on through.
 The EZ Pass lane is the left hand lane in both directions.